Jon Camp: Career

 In 1972, Camp answered an ad in an issue of Melody Maker about a band looking for a bass player.
 This band was Renaissance, who had already had a rotation of different bass players since forming in 1969.
-Camp played in Renaissance from 1972 to 1985, during which he played on nine albums, performed both bass and guitar, and was a primary songwriter in the bands later half of the 70s.
+Camp played in Renaissance from 1972 to 1985, during which he played on nine albums, performed both bass and guitar, and was a primary songwriter in the band's later half of the 70s.
 Camp was the male lead on the song "Song of Scheherazade" from the album Scheherazade and Other Stories.
 Camp left Renaissance in 1985.

 For many years, Camp was the touring bassist for Roy Wood and played in a band with him called Helicopters.
 Through Wood, Camp met Robin George, who he toured with on a world tour featuring REO Speedwagon.
 Camp moved to Shropshire where he built a home studio.
 There he met keyboardist John Young and they formed the band Cathedrale with guitarist Brett Wilde, drummer Tony Bodene and vocalist Mark Goddard-Parker.
 Their only album was released in 2017.

 He joined forces with Maurice Douglas to form the duo Mojo, whose album was released in 2017.